counterapi/docs/src/go/README.md

 # Introduction

 Counter API is a REST API to help developers to keep their count data online.
-It is design to use in static applications where you do not have backend to store your data.
+It has Go library and CLI to make it available for different platforms.